Humanitarian Aid Worker, Mediator, Advocate, Consultant

 - Managing optimism in implementing comprehensive risk management approaches,

-- Other: Steve brings bespoke insights from the research on his kidnapping and other critical incidents to audiences interested in doing better while delivering programmes in risky environments.
+- Other: Steve brings bespoke insights from the research on his kidnapping and a range of other critical incidents to audiences interested in doing better while delivering programmes in high risk environments.

 “Dennis brings invaluable personal experience to our kidnap preparedness and management module in a way that leads to active engagement and increased interest.”– Director of Security, Global NGO